 The Benefits Moving Forward

-Teaching seniors the basic skills used to navigate a smartphone—swiping, tapping, moving between screens, dragging icons around – are not only important but may also have unexpected benefits, such as dexterity exercises.
+Teaching seniors the basic skills used to navigate a smartphone—swiping, tapping, moving between screens, dragging icons around – are not only important but may also have unexpected benefits, such as dexterity exercise.
 In addition, teaching seniors who are hard of hearing to text is a great way to remain connected with them and ensure their thoughts are heard.